bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

     ## # … with 2,849 more rows, and 4 more variables: bronze_medals <dbl>,
     ## #   total_medals <dbl>, sport <fct>, country <chr>

-And here we create a new dataframe with the selected columns only:
+And here we create a new data frame with the selected columns only:

 ``` r
 athletes_age <- select(athletes, birthdate, age)